lmspann/OAS.io/README.md

 then the company’s servers will make calls to the Stripe API to make those transactions happen.

+[Tax codes](https://docs.stripe.com/tax/tax-codes) classify goods and services for tax purposes.
 Stripe's Tax Code API requests are used to obtain codes that determine a product’s tax rate.

 I referenced [Stripe's API documentation](https://docs.stripe.com/api/tax_codes?lang=curl)